U.N. climate panel corrects carbon numbers in influential report

 The IPCC's September report said the probability that most climate change since 1950 is manmade increased to 95 percent from 90 percent in 2007.

-Bob Ward, of the London School of Economics, said Monday's correction made little difference to the overall carbon budget of a trillion ton.
+Bob Ward, of the London School of Economics, said Monday's correction made little difference to the overall carbon budget of a trillion tonnes.

 (Editing by Louise Ireland and Nina Chestney)